SLUSOM Medical Students

 Students will function as an integral part of the team, directly participating in patient care in and outside of the operating room.
 Students will round each morning with the resident and attending team, and then will be encouraged to spend as much time in the operating room as possible.
 They will observe a variety of neurosurgical procedures including brain tumor surgery, functional neurosurgery, neuro-trauma surgery, skull base surgery, complex spine surgery, and more, in addition to observing and performing critical bedside procedures.
 When students are not in the operating room, they will assist the resident team with other patient care activities.

 Students will attend the weekly academic conferences on Tuesdays and lecture series on Wednesdays.
-They will be given the opportunity to present on a topic of their choice, from their own research endeavors to a topic in neurosurgery.
+They will get the opportunity to present on a topic of their choice, from their own research endeavors to a topic in neurosurgery.

 Residents who apply to the neurosurgery sub-internship/externship through VSAS should also contact Virginia Wamser at virginia.wamser@health.slu.edu so we can anticipate applications and assist with any scheduling issues.